U.N. confirms chemical arms were used repeatedly in Syria

 The investigation found likely use of chemical weapons in Khan al-Assal, near the northern city of Aleppo, in March; in Saraqeb, near the northern city of Idlib, in April; and in Jobar and Ashrafiat Sahnaya, near Damascus, in August.

-As initially reported by Sellstrom in September, there was "clear and convincing" evidence that sarin was used on a large-scale against civilians in the rebel-held Damascus suburb of Ghouta on August 21, killing hundreds of people.
+As initially reported by Sellstrom in September, the experts found "clear and convincing" evidence that the nerve agent sarin was used on a large scale against civilians in the rebel-held Damascus suburb of Ghouta on August 21, killing hundreds of people.

 The inquiry was only looking at whether chemical weapons were used, not who used them.
 The Syrian government and the opposition have accused each other of using chemical weapons, and both have denied it.